-Over the past two decades, independent studies have investigated nitrate-regulated global transcription using various microarray platforms in Arabidopsis thaliana with different concentrations, at different response time points, in different plant organs, and at different developmental stages using various growth conditions (Canales et al., 2014; Gifford et al., 2008; Gutierrez et al., 2007; Hu et al., 2009; Krouk et al., 2010b; Patterson et al., 2010; Ruffel et al., 2011; Vidal et al., 2015; Wang et al., 2000; Wang et al., 2003; Wang et al., 2004; Wang et al., 2007).
+Over the past two decades, independent studies have investigated nitrate-regulated global transcription using various microarray platforms in Arabidopsis with different nitrate concentrations, at different response time points, in different plant organs, and at different developmental stages using various growth conditions (Wang et al., 2000, 2003, 2004, 2007; Gutiérrez et al., 2007; Gifford et al., 2008; Hu et al., 2009; Krouk et al., 2010b; Patterson et al., 2010; Ruffel et al., 2011; Canales et al., 2014; Vidal et al., 2015).
 Recent studies using RNA sequencing (RNA-seq) capture the expression of more genes and better resolve differential expression in the PNR (Li et al., 2017; Liu et al., 2017).
-These comprehensive transcriptome datasets are rich information resources for constructing integrated nitrate signalling and gene regulatory networks based on TF-target gene relationships and identifying candidate signalling components (Canales et al., 2014; Vidal et al., 2015).
+These comprehensive transcriptome datasets are rich information resources for constructing integrated nitrate signalling and gene regulatory networks based on TF-target gene relationships and for identifying candidate signalling components (Canales et al., 2014; Vidal et al., 2015).

-To evaluate the hypothesis that additional nitrate responsive genes encoding PKs and PPs are involved in nitrate signalling, we surveyed the differentially expressed genes identified in a published meta-analysis of transcriptomic data derived from Affymetrix microarrays and two datasets from more recent from RNA-seq analyses (Canales et al., 2014; Li et al., 2017; Liu et al., 2017).
-We ranked nitrate-induced or nitrate-repressed genes encoding PKs or PPs by the number of experiments in which they were detected as nitrate responsive (Table 1).
-Interestingly, some of the most robustly enriched nitrate regulated genes encode different CIPKs, putative MAPK cascade components, RLKs, and PP2Cs (Table 1) (Fig. 2).
-Despite limited information on their physiological roles in nitrate signalling, we discuss potentially relevant functions of these four major groups of PKs and PPs encoded by nitrate responsive genes.
+To evaluate the hypothesis that additional nitrate-responsive genes encoding PKs and PPs are involved in nitrate signalling, we surveyed the differentially expressed genes identified in a published meta-analysis of transcriptomic data derived from Affymetrix microarrays and two datasets from more recent RNA-seq analyses (Canales et al., 2014; Li et al., 2017; Liu et al., 2017).
+We ranked nitrate-induced or nitrate-repressed genes encoding PKs or PPs by the number of experiments in which they were detected as being nitrate responsive (Table 1).
+Interestingly, some of the most robustly enriched nitrateregulated genes encode different CIPKs, putative MAPK cascade components, RLKs, and PP2Cs (Table 1) (Fig. 2).
+Although there is limited information on their physiological roles in nitrate signalling, we will discuss potentially relevant functions of these four major groups of PKs and PPs encoded by nitrate-responsive genes.